 Heyyyy, regardless of whether or nah you decide to read this chapter, you should totally check out the song in the window thing above this message ^^^ it's rad.
 Anyway, enjoy!

-When morning light shone through the curtains, I was still awake.
-Sighing, I get out of bed, knowing, despite the early hour, I wasn't going to fall asleep.
-I grab the comforter and head for the living room.
+When faint morning light shone through the curtains, I was still awake.
+Sighing, I get out of bed, knowing, despite how long I'd been laying there, I wasn't going to get any sleep.
+I grabbed my comforter and headed for the living room.
 Surely an early morning episode of Roseanne will cheer me up.
 The Conner family is full of laughs, which is exactly what I need right now.
 Turning the volume down to a low level, I wait for the rest of the house to liven up.
 Glancing at the clock, I see that that won't be for a while because it's only 6:30, and the earliest anyone wakes up in this house is 10.

 I'm in the middle of the episode where Darlene first meets David when my stomach starts growling.
-I remember I didn't eat dinner last night, so I throw on a hoodie and make my way into the kitchen to look for something to eat.
+I remember I didn't eat dinner last night, so I make my way into the kitchen to look for something to eat.

 I open the cabinets, but they're basically empty.
 Opening the fridge, I see there's not much in there either.
 Sighing, I close the fridge and grab an old apple from the fruit basket on the kitchen table.